 These customers also buy products up to 90% more often and can spend up to 60% more with each purchase.

 What Can Decibel Do to Help Improve Customer Experience and Conversion Rates?

 How do you measure the quality of your own site’s digital experiences?
 With Decibel’s AI, it will automatically score those experiences for you.

 With Decibel’s digital experience analytics collecting, analyzing, and scoring billions of user experience datapoints, you can truly move the needle on engagements, conversions, and loyalty.
 From modern versions of standby tools like heatmaps, session replay and form analytics to the Digital Experience Score (DXS) capable of quantifying user experiences from 1-10 across your site, your digital optimization efforts will be as well informed as anyone’s.

-Want to learn why Decibel is trusted and used by enterprise giants like Lego, British Airways, Fidelity and more?
+Want to learn why Decibel is trusted and used by enterprise giants like Lego, British Airways, Fidelity International and more?
 Download Forrester’s Total Economic Impact (TEI) Study to find out how our solution can deliver millions’ worth of benefits to your company in just three months.